linux-system-roles/cockpit/README.md

 # Cockpit
 ![CI Testing](https://github.com/linux-system-roles/cockpit/workflows/tox/badge.svg)

-Installs and configures the Cockpit Web Console for distributions that support it, such as RHEL, Fedora, and a few others.
+Installs and configures the Cockpit Web Console for distributions that support it, such as RHEL, CentOS, Fedora, Debian, and Ubuntu.

 ## Requirements